Flight Delay Compensation

 Hence, if you’re on a flight that takes off 3 hours 30 minutes late.
 But land 2 hours 58 minutes late, you’re not over the 3-hour delay needed.
 As a result, you would not be eligible for flight delay compensation.

 Flight delay compensation is available for every passenger on the flight.
 So a family of four, quadruple any claim amount.
 Although where a passenger travels free of charge, they cannot claim.
 A young child who has only paid a penny for their ticket can claim.
 The amount you’ll get in Sterling may fluctuate.
-Since flight delay compensation is an EU regulation it is calculated euros.
+Since flight delay compensation is an EU law it is calculated euros.
 Therefore, the exchange rate at the time the payment is made will affect it.

 Because the carrier rejects your claim, it doesn’t mean it is correct.
 Who in their right mind would want to be paying out £540 per passenger for a fully booked typical Boeing 747 of 524 passengers?